Ketankhunti/Product-Lifecycle-Visualizer/README.md

 ---
 > Browser Recommendation: For the most accurate card alignment and visual effects, use Google Chrome.
 Microsoft Edge may currently show slight horizontal misalignment of lifecycle cards; a cross‑browser layout refinement is planned.
+>
+---
+> This project is created in private repositiory.
+And for demo purpose only pushed into public repo.
+That's why you may see single final commit message.

 ---
 ## 1. Quick Start (Both Services)